NathStevo97/certifications-notes/hashicorp/terraform/08_Exam-Preparation/01_Important-Pointers.md

 - The value of the `ref` argument can be any reference that would be accepted by the `git checkout` command, including branch and tag names.

-### Terraform Workspace

-- Workspaces within Terraform can be managed by `terraform workspace`
-- Each workspace has its own state file directory
-- Commonly used for separating environments such as staging and production
-- To create a new workspace: `terraform workspace new <workspace name>`
-- To switch to a workspace: `terraform workspace select <workspace name>`
-  - If the workspace name does not already exist, it will be created as part of command execution.

 ### Dependency Types - Implicit

 - With implicity dependencies, terraform automatically finds references of the object and creates an implicit ordering requirement between the two resources.